 If you have an advance directive, please give a copy to staff so that all members of the healthcare team will be aware of your wishes.
 You can review, revise or withdraw your advance directive at any time.
-We will honor your advance directive in accordance with the law.
+Your advance directive will be honored in accordance with the law.